 Is it safe to have sex on the beach?

-Are you asking whether it’s safe to have sexual intercourse on a sandy beach or whether it’s safe to consume a fruity, alcoholic beverage?
-I’m going to assume you’re the adventurous type and literally want to have sex on a beach.
-So, let’s address the potential legal implications first.
-Because most people don’t own their own beach, the only beaches available for sexual purposes would probably be public property, in which case you would be legally prohibited from having sex.
-This is likely to be the case even if it’s technically a “nude” beach.
-Thus, you would need to ask yourself whether it’s worth fulfilling this fantasy at the potential cost of being arrested for lewd behavior.
-As for the safety issue, well, keep in mind that beaches are full of sand, salt water, broken sea shells, and (in some cases) sharks.
-I suppose safety would depend upon the nature of the beach and how well you manage those hazards.
+From a legal standpoint, sex on the beach isn't particularly safe.
+Because most people don’t own their own beach, the only beaches available for sexual purposes would be public property, in which case you would most likely be legally prohibited from having sex.
+This is likely to be the case even if it’s technically a “nude” beach (just because clothing is optional doesn't mean it is permissible or acceptable to have a sex party).
+Thus, you would need to ask yourself whether it’s worth fulfilling this fantasy at the potential cost of being arrested.
+Of course, keep in mind that beaches are also full of sand, salt water, and broken sea shells.
+While those things never seem like an issue in the movies or on television, they might make sex on the beach less than ideal in reality.

 How is sexual activity related to happiness?